ADOGamedev/Fractals/README.md

 #### Then, you can see the **Smoothened Gradient** checkbox.
 If you toggle that off, the color will appear discretely, but when it is on, the colors will interpolate smoothly.

-It works by applying a formula to the number of iterations it took for a certain pixel to overcome the threshold.
-This is the formula:
+It works by applying a formula to the number of iterations:

 $N_{smooth} = N - log_x(log_t(|z|))$

 $\text{where } x \text{ is the exponent, } t \text{ the threshold, } z \text{ the complex number, and } N \text{ the iterations. }$

+#### Finally, you can use the **Color Inside** checkbox to color the inside of the fractal bases on the gradient instead of a single color.